An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 St Yriex town hall with gardens in front including white flowers made from porcelain

-St Yrieix la Perche is a pretty medieval town located in the Limousin and is one of the ‘Plus Beaux Detours de France’.
+SAINT-YRIEIX-LA-PERCHE is a picturesque medieval town located in the Limousin region and is one of the ‘Plus Beaux Detours de France’.
 It was here that kaolin (white clay) was first mined in the 18th century from a nearby quarry in Marcognac and used to develop the famous Limoges porcelain.
 Kaolin was discovered in 1768 by J.B.
 Darnet at a site now known as the Village of Porcelain.

-We love it for its great mix of small independent shops including, wine, cheese, chocolate. porcelain and brocante.
+We love it for its great mix of small, independent shops, including those specialising in wine, cheese, and chocolate, porcelain and brocante.

 What to do and see there: